douglas-gibbons/douglas-gibbons.github.io/_posts/2017-07-11-starting-a-company.md

 #### Website Software

 [Wordpress](https://wordpress.org/) is an old favourite.
 There's a [hosted solution](https://wordpress.com/) for it, if you don't want to run it yourself.
 It is powerful and used by many large companies (such as facebook).
 Wordpress is written in PHP behind the scenes.
-Luckily, no coding is required to use the product, because coding in PHP is _exactly_ like trying to eat a bowl full of bees.
+Luckily, no coding is required to use the product, because coding in PHP is like trying to eat a bowl full of bees; it only makes sense if you have no pain receptors, and even then, it's a questionable act.

 A lot of the startups these days use [Wix](https://www.wix.com/) instead, however it's not Open Source.
 I favour [jekyll](https://jekyllrb.com/).
 You might even see the similarity between [this jekyll theme](https://jekyll-demos.github.io/Arcana-Jekyll-Theme/) and [my company website](https://trafero.io) if you look hard enough.